Traditional Ranked Choice or Version 2.0?

 Ranking is more expressive than plurality

 Our current voting system, where we are limited to picking a single favorite in each election, is the least expressive voting system humans have ever constructed.
-Instant Runoff Voting allows the voter to express an opinion on multiple candidates by placing them in preference order.
+Ranked Choice Voting allows the voter to express an opinion on multiple candidates by placing them in preference order.

 Preference order alone leaves out information